 Created by James M. Reasoner

-James Reasoner wrote four stories for Mike Shayne Mystery Magazine about West Hollywood private detective MARKHAM, and "Death and the Dancing Shadows" is probably his favorite of the four.
+James Reasoner wrote four stories for Mike Shayne Mystery Magazine (and another for Skullduggery) about dour West Hollywood private detective MARKHAM, and he says that "Death and the Dancing Shadows" is probably his favorite.
 Very much in the Chandler vein, good twist, snappy ending line.
 It turned up in the Black Lizard Anthology and, according to Reasoner, it "caught the eye of a guy in Hollywood who wanted to make a movie out of it.
 He adapted the story into a screenplay, but nothing else ever came of it.
 Would have been nice."

-Reasoner is probably best known in this genre for his classic novel, Texas Wind, featuring Texan private eye Cody is long of out print and rare as hell.
+Reasoner is probably best known in this genre for his classic novel, Texas Wind, featuring Texan private eye Cody which was out print foreve.
 He also wrote a series of short stories about another P.I., Delaney, who appeared in Mike Shayne Mystery Magazine mostly prior to the Markham stories.
 He dismisses the Delaney stories now as "very minor," but confesses that Markham was in fact a "sort of dry run" for Cody.